 Character education is a strategy undertaken to strengthen the morality of students as a generation of the Indonesian nation.
 Andung (2019), the lecturer and Secretary of the PBA study program FTK UIN Sunan Kalijaga, provided information that the application of character values in the lecture process was in line with the character values developed by the Indonesian Ministry of National Education, among the character values applied are religious values, which is an attitude and behaviour that complies with the commands of religious teachings.
 This attitude can be seen from the harmonious behaviour among religious communities.
-In addition, the religious character can be seen from observance in observing five daily prayers.
-The religious character can also be seen from the personality of students who are diligent in worship and do not commit sin.
+In addition, the religious character can be seen from the personality of students who are diligent in worship and do not commit sin.